-He is a member of the Russian National Committee for BRICS Studies Research Council; a member of the Russian Public Committee “UN-70”; Advisor to the Russian delegation at the NPT Review Conferences (2010; 2015) and at the sessions of the NPT Preparatory Committee (2012-2014); a member of the Russian Council of Foreign and Defense Policy (SVOP); a member of International Nuclear Energy Academy (INEA); a member of the Russian Pugwash Committee under the Presidium of the Russian Academy of Sciences (RAS); a member of the Advisory Board of the Geneva Centre for Democratic Control of the Armed Forces (DCAF); a member of the Washington Quarterly Editorial Board.
+He is a member of the Russian National Committee for BRICS Studies Research Council; Advisor to the Russian delegation at the NPT Review Conferences (2010; 2015) and at the sessions of the NPT Preparatory Committee (2012-2014); a member of the Russian Council of Foreign and Defense Policy (SVOP); a member of International Nuclear Energy Academy (INEA); a member of the Russian Pugwash Committee under the Presidium of the Russian Academy of Sciences (RAS); a member of the Washington Quarterly Editorial Board.

 In 1994, Dr. Orlov founded Security Index journal (until 2007 published under the title Yaderny Kontrol).
 He was its editor-in-chief until 2015, and currently is a member of journal’s Editorial Board.

 Dr. Orlov is constantly engaged in teaching and educational activities, giving lectures and expert comments on Russian foreign policy and on nuclear nonproliferation within Russia and abroad.
-He gives lectures in Moscow on a regularly basis, particularly at the Moscow State Institute of International Affairs (MGIMO) of the Russian Foreign Ministry where he is Academic Director of the module on WMD proliferation for MA students.
+His initiative culminated in establishment (in 2016) of the International Dual Degree MA Program in Nonproliferation and Global Security Studies – a joint project by the Moscow State Institute of International Affairs (MGIMO) of the Russian Foreign Ministry, Middlebury Institute of International Studies at Monterey and PIR Center.
+He serves as academic consultant to the program and teaches Russian foreign and security policy as well as nuclear nonproliferation at MGIMO.
 He also gives lectures in Geneva, Bishkek, and Monterey.
-Vladimir Orlov is executive editor and co-author of the Nuclear Nonproliferation Textbook in two volumes (the 3rd edition, 2013; the 4th expanded edition is scheduled for 2016).
+Vladimir Orlov is executive editor and co-author of the Nuclear Nonproliferation Textbook in two volumes.

 He is the author (or coauthor) of more than a dozen books and monographs and nearly three hundred research papers, essays, and columns.
 Articles by Dr. Orlov have been published in Security Index journal, International Affairs (Mezhdunarodnaya Zhizn) journal, Russia in Global Affairs magazine, the Washington Quarterly journal, and Seguridad Internacional journal, among others.
 His columns and comments regularly appear at the Kommersant daily newspaper.
-Dr. Orlov is on Twitter and Facebook, and his blog is on PIR Center’s website.
-(10/15)
+Dr. Orlov is on Twitter (Orlov_pircenter) and Facebook (VladimirAOrloff), and his blog is on PIR Center’s website (www.pircenter.org/en).
+(04/17)

 A century after the First World War began, Europe – in a broader meaning of a Euro-Atlantic space from Vancouver to Vladivostok – and its security are now shaken by the New Cold War.
 It is a bizarre cold war as the bipolar world order – the type of world order accustomed to cold war – was gone 25 ye...